kikkia/Vinny/docs/Aliases.md

 # Aliases
 ### What is an alias?
-Simply put, an alias is a way for you to invoke Vinny commands however toy want to.
+Simply put, an alias is a way for you to invoke Vinny commands however you want to.

 ### How they work
 There are 3 types of aliases (Guild, Channel, and user) Currently only Guild Aliases are implemented but the other 2 are coming soon.